Interactive marketing: what it is and how to get it right

 2. Quizzes and tests

 Quizzes are a simple and efficient way to get your audience to interact with your brand!
 Thousands of combinations are possible based on pictures, videos, audio or text.
-And quizzes enable you to collect a lot of information about your audience, giving you a better insight into your customers’ needs.
+And quizzes enable you to collect a lot of valuable data about your audience, giving you a better insight into your customers’ needs.

 Over 50 interactive formats to choose from for your marketing campaigns!

-Check out the catalogue
+➡️ Check out our catalogue ⬅️

 3. Polls and surveys